 - Coffee shop owners personal tax returns

-- Bank statements (proof of coffee shop’s cash flow)
+- Bank statements (proof of a coffee shop’s cash flow)

 The Bottom Line